 Rendering Plant Symbols with Color Pencil

 We are currently learning about color pencil in my landscape graphics class, so I made this tutorial on rendering a plant symbol for my students.
 As with most of my drawings, I tend to keep it pretty simple in hopes you'll experiment with color a bit as you design your garden.
-If you click on the image below I've included a downloadable .pdf that captures most of the tutorial.
-Please use it for yourself or with other students.
-I also included some color pencil tips way below!
+Don't forget to check out my color pencil tips way below!

 While you learn to render with color pencil, please try these guidelines to get started:

 1. Make sure your pencil tip is dull (and not extremely pointed).

 2. Keep strokes at a 45 degree angle (for plants, shadows and ground plane).

 3. Work from light to dark.